Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 ACADIA

-Pierre-Alain Bugeaud, in turn a churchwarden, surgeon, and notary, came to Acadia in c1690, married Élisabeth or Isabelle, daughter of Pierre Melanson, in c1695 and settled with the Melansons at Grand-Pré, where he held so many positions.
-Pierre-Alain died probably at Grand-Pré in c1708, and his wife remarried to René LeBlanc of Grand Pré the following year.
-But before he died, Pierre-Alain fathered four sons, all born at Minas, who created families of their own.
+Pierre-Alain, called Alain, son of Daniel Bugeaud, notary of St.-Ciers-du-Taillon, France, and Marie de La Vergne, was born at Bois, Saintonge, France, in November 1672.
+Alain was christened at the Protestant church in that city, so he came to Acadia in c1690 as a Huguenot.
+He married Élisabeth or Isabelle, daughter of Pierre Melanson dit Laverdure, fils and Marguerite Mius d'Entremont, in c1695 (one assumes he abjured his Protestant faith before his marriage), and settled with the Melansons at Grand-Pré, where he served as a churchwarden, a surgeon, and a notary.
+Sr. Alain, as he was called, died probably at Grand-Pré in c1708, and his wife remarried to René LeBlanc of Grand Pré the following year.
+But before he died, Sr. Alain fathered five sons, all born at Minas, four of whom created families of their own.
 His daughter married into the Gautrot family.

-Oldest son Joseph, born in c1699, married Marie-Josèphe, daughter of Abraham Landry, probably at Minas in c1720.
-Joseph settled on the L'Assomption side of the river at Pigiguit before moving on to Île St.-Jean, today's Prince Edward Island, in the late 1740s.
-Joseph and his family settled on Rivière du Nord-Est on the island.
+Oldest son Joseph, born in c1699, married Marie-Josèphe, daughter of Abraham Landry and Marie Guilbeau, probably at Minas in c1720.
+Joseph settled on the L'Assomption side of the river at Pigiguit before moving on to Île St.-Jean, today's Prince Edward Island, in c1749, probably to escape British retribution in Nova Scotia.
+Joseph and his family settled on Rivière-du-Nord-Est on the island.
 Two of his sons, however, Joseph, fils and Étienne, remained at Pigiguit.
+In the 1752 census of Île St.-Jean, which found Joseph, père and his family still at Rivière-du-Nord-Est, the census taker called him Le Sr. Joseph, a reference most likely to his father's status as a surgeon, notary, and churchwarden back in Nova Scotia.
+The census taker also used the honorific Sr. with the names of all the other Bugeaud heads of family in the census and called the married Bugeaud daughters demoiselles.

-Louis-Amand, called Amand, born in c1701, married first to Catherine, daughter of Pierre Granger, at Grand-Pré in c1728, and then to Claire, daughter of Jean Doucet, at Grand-Pré in c1730.
-Amand participated in the Acadian resistance against British rule during King George's War, 1744-48, with Joseph Broussard dit Beausoleil.
-Like his older brother Joseph, Amand also moved to Île-St.-Jean in the late 1740s, probably to escape British rule in Nova Scotia.
+Louis-Amand, called Amand, born in c1701, married first to Catherine, daughter of Pierre Granger and Isabelle Guilbeau, at Grand-Pré in c1728, and then to Claire, daughter of Jean Doucet and Françoise Blanchard, at Grand-Pré in c1730.
+Amand, though he served as a delegate from Minas to the Nova Scotia council at Annapolis Royal, participated in the Acadian resistance against British rule during King George's War, 1744-48.
+Like his older brother Joseph, Amand moved to Île-St.-Jean in c1749 to escape British retribution.
+In the Île St.-Jean census of 1752, Amand was addressed as Sr. and was listed as a merchant and navigator.
+His 23-year-old son Louis-Amand, fils, still a bachelor, also was addressed as Sr.

-Youngest son Alain, born in c1704, married Madeleine, daughter of Charles Boudrot, at Grand-Pré in July 1727.
-Alain followed his older brother Joseph to Pigiguit and Île St.-Jean.
-Alain and his family settled on Rivière du Moulin-à-Scie on the island.
+Youngest son Alain, fils, born in c1704, married Madeleine, daughter of Charles Boudrot and Marie Corporon, at Grand-Pré in July 1727.
+Alain followed his older brother Joseph to Pigiguit and then to Île St.-Jean.
+Alain and his family settled on Rivière-du-Moulin-à-Scie on the island.

-By 1755, the descendants of surgeon Pierre-Alain Bugeaud could be found at Pigiguit in the Minas Basin and especially in various communities on Île St.-Jean.
+By 1755, the descendants of surgeon/notary Sr. Alain Bugeaud could be found at Pigiguit in the Minas Basin and especially in various communities on Île St.-Jean.

 LE GRAND DÉRANGEMENT